ospoplusplus/ospoplusplus.com/US_OSS_Policy_MeetUp_DC.md

 ## **Defining the Objectives of US National OSPO**

-Please join the US OSS Policy Assembly on **June 8, 2022 in Washington DC** as we look at Open Source infrastructure needs to support US Public Policy objectives. <br>
+Please join the US OSS Policy Assembly as we look at Open Source infrastructure needs to support US Public Policy objectives. <br>

 **US Policy Objective Examples:**<br>